Is Your Safe Controller Actually Safe? A Critical Review of CBF Tautologies and Hidden Assumptions: Conclusion

 \section{Conclusion}

 This tutorial paper highlights a specific but common pitfall in safety-critical robotics: safety theorems are often invoked without verifying their hypotheses, yielding tautological guarantees.
 I emphasized (i) the distinction between candidate and valid CBFs, (ii) the central role of feasibility under true actuation limits, and (iii) the fact that safety demonstrations on passively safe (driftless) abstractions provide limited evidence for general robotic systems.
+The crowd-navigation study further shows that CBF-derived reward shaping can improve observed success and reduce collision rates, but cannot guarantee forward invariance without an inference-time safety filter.
 I advocate for future work that explicitly constructs or verifies controlled-invariant safe sets rather than implicitly assuming their existence.

 \typeout{}